The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Bounds for the nontangential maximal function by the square function

 We only consider $\nu>2\nu_0$.
-We claim that for such choice of $\nu$ Lemma \ref{l6} and thus Corollary \ref{S3:L6} remain valid and only require minor changes we outline below.
-We choose $b=b(a)>0$ such that whenever $x'\in\Delta_{md}$ then
+We claim that for such choice of $\nu$, Lemma~\ref{l6}, hence also Corollary \ref{S3:L6}, remain valid and only require minor changes, which we outline below.
+Start by choosing $b=b(a)>0$ such that whenever $x'\in\Delta_{md}$ we have